potassco/clinguin/README.md

 ### Extending the Python-UI

-For this one needs to implement a class which is a subtype of the `AbstractGui` (`client.presentation.abstract_gui.AbstractGui`) class.
+For this one needs to implement a class which is a subtype of the `AbstractFrontend` (`client.presentation.abstract_frontend.AbstractFrontend`) class.
 It is recommended to do this in a folder next to the `tkinter` folder/package (`client.presentation.tkinter`).
-E.g. the class `client.presentation.custom_gui.fancy_gui.FancyGui`.
+E.g. the class `client.presentation.custom_frontend.fancy_frontend.FancyFrontend`.
 For the implementation one needs to implement the behavior of the syntax specification (`20220714_alex_syntax.lp`).

 The next thing to do is to invoke the GUI, by changing a line in the class `client.application.client_base.ClientBase`.
-This line is the creation of the `TkinterGui()` object, so the line: `self.gui_generator = TkinterGui(self)`, with ones own fancy gui, like `self.gui_generator = FancyGui()`.
+This line is the creation of the `TkinterFrontend()` object, so the line: `self.frontend_generator = TkinterFrontend(self)`, with ones own fancy gui, like `self.frontend_generator = FancyFrontend()`.

 ## Other examples: